telstra/arduino-mkr-nb-1500-mosquitto/README.md

 1. A Telstra Arduino MKR NB 1500 board.
 1. A Telstra SIM card with an active subscription.
 1. A Mosquitto instance (demo one included in the sketch)
-1. A computer with the Arduino IDE installed
+1. A computer with Arduino IDE installed
 1. Install the Arduino MKRNB and PubSubClient libraries via Sketch > Manage Libraries

 ## How to run